 What is a chicken plucker?

+If you raise chicken for sale or for home consumption, in addition to chicken coops and chicken feeders you’ll surely need a chicken plucker.
 Chicken pluckers are time-saving tools meant for removing feathers from poultry like chicken, goose, ducks, and turkeys.
 Most of the models have sturdy steel construction and they defeather these birds in 10 to 30 seconds.

 Chicken pluckers are easy to use.
 Turn on your machine and put your chicken in the rotating drum.
 Pour hot water while the chicken rotates.
 The rubber fingers will pluck its feathers.
 You should put a 5-gallon drum below the machine to trap the feathers.